hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 The study concluded that bottom ash is an appropriate material for road construction due to its low metal leaching potential.
 Earlier studies in [Denmark][14], [China][15], [Germany][16], [Singapore][17] and the [US][18] also showed that heavy metals (barium, cadmium, chromium, copper, lead, nickel and zinc) are often present in bottom ash.
 Their [concentration is highest amongst particles smaller than 2 millimeters in diameter][16], hence sieving might be an option for separating the fraction of the bottom ash most suitable for use in the construction industry.
-[Different metals have different leaching behaviors][15] - their concentrations either increase with the leaching time, decrease after an initial increase or decrease for a while before a subsequent increase.
+[Metals have different leaching profiles][15] - for some the amount of leaching monotonically increases or decreases with time, for others it fluctuates based on several factors.
-The studies showed that the leaching values were within the limits for disposal in a landfill [in Singapore][17] and met the criteria of the Secondary Drinking Water Standard [in the US][18].
+[The US][18] study showed that the amount of leaching from asphalt and concrete with added bottom ash meets the criteria of the US Secondary Drinking Water Standard.
 Ultimately the environmental and health impact of using bottom ash in construction depends on the original composition of the waste processed, methods used to clean the bottom ash before usage, and the type of material to which the bottom ash is added.
 It is important to consider that landfilling the bottom ash or the waste itself, without incinerating it first, does not necessarily reduce the leaching of the contaminants into the surrounding soil and groundwater.